Best holiday rental deals in Sussex

 FAQs: Holiday Rentals & Lettings in Sussex

-Sussex is one of the most expensive destinations in the United Kingdom.
-The costs for a holiday rental here amounts to about £177.58 per night.
+Sussex is one of the most expensive destinations in the United Kingdom!
+The price of a holiday rental is around £157.84 per night.

-In order to not have problems finding accommodation in Sussex it is necessary to think ahead, as 71% of rentals are usually booked, according to last year's data.
+When visiting Sussex, it is necessary to be proactive, as 71% of rentals are usually booked, according to last year's data.